 Tips on the Application

 Will a campus visit increase my chances of admission?
-No. Admission decisions are made by a faculty committee that considers a variety of factors: the statement of purpose, the writing sample, your college transcripts, GRE scores, and letters of recommendation.
-These are considered in their totality, so we are unable to provide data on minimal GPA or GRE scores.
+No. Admission decisions are made by a faculty committee that considers a variety of factors: the statement of purpose, the writing sample, your college transcripts, and letters of recommendation.
+These are considered in their totality, so we are unable to provide data on minimal GPA.
 We understand that you may wish to check out Columbia and, if you do visit, we are happy to meet with you.
 We can put you in touch with some of our current students, and you can talk with them about why they chose to come to South Carolina, life as a graduate student, and what it’s like to live in a medium-sized southern city.